Healthy Homes Assessment Jervoistown

 Jervoistown Moisture Ingress & Drainage

-Rental properties should be equipped with effective drainage for the removal of floodwaters, surface water and ground water, which includes the proper outfall or runoff.
-Making sure that water has a location to go, and also that it doesn’t get sucked into structures is a crucial aspect of maintaining your property’s dry.
+Rental properties should be equipped with efficient drainage for the removal of storm water, surface water and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a proper place to go, and also that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.

-In addition to a drainage system to prevent moisture ingress, if your property has an enclosed space between your flooring and the surface, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.
+Alongside a drainage system to avoid water ingress, if the property has an enclosed space between your flooring and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

-Ground moisture barriers are typically a polythene sheet laid over the ground to stop any moisture from the ground from rising into the property.
-It also helps prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground, to block any moisture that is present in the ground from accumulating into the property.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection